-Your clients rely on you to protect their sensitive information, so it’s important that the vendors you work with have safeguards in place to keep this information safe and secure.
-Not to mention the fact that the law requires due diligence of business owners who have access to, maintain, or store a consumer’s sensitive information.
+In a world that seems to grow more prone to data breaches and identity theft by the day, what can you do to protect not only your own information, but that of your clients as well?
+Your clients entrust you with a lot of sensitive data, so it’s important that the vendors you work with have safeguards in place to keep this data secure.
+In fact, the law requires due diligence of business owners who have access to, maintain, or store consumers’ sensitive information.

-But with the array of technology products and services available, you may find it difficult to properly assess the security standards of potential vendors and identify any loopholes or red flags.
-Here, I’ll walk you through the process for vetting your vendors—including how to evaluate whether they are adequately prepared to defend against threats to sensitive information and unauthorized access that could result in harm to your clients.
+With the array of technology products and services available, you may find properly vetting your vendors to be a challenge.
+Here, I’ll walk you through the parameters you can use to assess the security standards of potential vendors and identify any loopholes or red flags—including how to evaluate whether they are adequately prepared to defend against threats to sensitive information and unauthorized access that could result in harm to your clients.

 Information Security Program

-Be sure that any vendor you’re considering has an information security program in place.
+Any vendor with the potential to access or store advisor or client data must have an information security program in place.
 This program should outline technical, physical, and administrative safeguards specifically designed for protecting sensitive information.
-These safeguards may include, for example:
+These safeguards may include:

 - Strong password requirements